 Want to learn more?

-To gain additional insights about the effects of the pandemic in the world’s leading markets for coworking, including Dubai, London, New York City, Pune, and Hong Kong, you can read our new Outlook for Key Markets: 2020 Report here.
+To gain additional insights about the effects of the pandemic in the world’s leading markets for coworking and explore these trends further, read the full Outlook for Key Markets: 2020 Report here.